dsc-courses/dsc106-2025-wi/labs/lab04/index.md

 **What to Do:**
 1. Add this snippet after the `if (!response.ok)` check.
-2. Open the browser console to ensure `data` contains the data from your JSON file.

 ### Step 1.3: Setting Up the `projects.js` File

 In this step, you'll create a `projects.js` file to dynamically fetch and render project data on your projects page.
-This file will utilize the `fetchJSON` and `renderProjects` functions you created.
+This file will utilize the `fetchJSON` and `renderProjects` functions you will create in Step 1.4 in `global.js`.

 #### 1. Creating the `projects.js` File